-The 16 to 19 tuition fund is £96 million of one-off funding for the 2020 to 2021 academic year only.
-It is ring fenced funding for schools, colleges and all other 16 to 19 providers to mitigate the disruption to learning arising from coronavirus (COVID-19).
+The 16 to 19 tuition fund was first provided by the Government for the 2020 to 2021 academic year and is being extended beyond 2021 to 2022 for a further two years into the 2023 to 2024 academic year.
+The fund provides additional funding for schools, colleges and other 16 to 19 providers to help with the disruption to learning caused by coronavirus (COVID-19).

 Who can be supported by this fund?

 The funding is being provided to support small group tuition for students who are aged 16 to 19 in English, maths, and other courses where learning has been disrupted.
 For example, vocational courses where assessment has been deferred because of lockdown.
-Although the actual tuition does not need to be for GCSE English or maths, the students supported all need to be those who had not achieved grade 5 or above in at least one of those subjects at this level by age 16.
+Although the actual tuition does not need to be for GCSE English or maths, the students supported all need to be those who had not achieved grade 5 or above in at least one of those subjects at this level by age 16 or are from an economically disadvantaged background and would need catch-up support.
 All supported students must be on a 16 to 19 study programme.
 Providers should prioritise support for students who have not achieved a grade 4 in English and/or maths.
 Providers should prioritise students that will benefit most from small group tuition and should also have regard to the needs of students with special educational needs and disabilities (SEND), particularly where they have experienced additional disruption to learning as a result of their specific needs and disabilities.
-The funding should be used to support the tuition activity above and beyond the programmes of education already planned for 2020 to 2021.
+The funding should be used to support the tuition activity above and beyond the programmes of education already planned for 2021 to 2022.